Squamish Five: "Wimmin's Fire Brigade" and Red Hot Video firebombing

 The bombers fled Toronto for Vancouver and ceased their activities as they moved underground together.
 On November 22, 1982, they emerged as part of a larger group under the name "Wimmin's Fire Brigade".
 They subsequently firebombed three franchises of Red Hot Video, a chain of video pornography stores which had attracted the attention of feminist activists and the local community and was accused of selling snuff films as well as violent and paedophilic pornography.
 The majority of the stores closed or changed names.

 Ann Hansen alleges in her memoirs that the police were surveilling them at the time of the Red Hot Video action, which would mean the police broke the law to get the evidence needed to proceed with the charges on the earlier bombings.

 Arrest and trial

 The high-profile crimes attracted major police attention and the Royal Canadian Mounted Police (RCMP) was closing in.
 On the morning of January 20, 1983, an RCMP tactical unit disguised as a road crew captured all five on the road to their training area.
+The arrest occurred near Squamish, British Columbia, which led media outlets to name them the Squamish Five.

 Punk band D.O.A released a pair of benefit singles, Right to Be Wild and Burn It Down, for the arrested members.